utopia-eco/limit-order-manager/README.md

 - Retrieves all pending limit orders for a token
     - GET /retrievePendingLimitOrders/:token
         - `token`: Token which you want the pending limit orders for

+- Retrieves limit order associated with token and fee transaction hash
+    - GET /retrieveLimitOrders/:token/:feeTxHash
+        - `token`: Token which is associated with limit order
+        - `feeTxHash`: Transaction hash of feepaid for order creation

 Stop Loss APIs (WIP)
 - Retrieves a limit order given the following values